About Bon Voyage World Languages Academy

 Bon Voyage World Languages Academy was founded by our director of Curriculum, Instruction, and International Programs Elizabeth Porter.
 We are a national organization headquartered in Richland, Washington.

 Bon Voyage World Languages Academy was founded in April 2016.
 We offer language classes for both credit and enrichment.
 Courses take place online in our virtual Zoom Classroom.
-These courses are designed for students ages 3 to 18 and adults.
+These courses are designed for students ages 3 to 18, adults and families.
 Our virtual classroom functions much like a traditional brick and mortar classroom, and offers us many of the same benefits of a regular classroom, including the ability to group students into cooperative learning teams.

 We also offer our cultural outreach program and international travel and immersion programs.
 We have been a registered nonprofit organization since March 2017.
 Our program is dedicated to the promotion multicultural and global citizenship education.
 This program supports our immersion programs and helps us provide scholarships.